Have questions? We're here.

 • 1 Breakfast

 Disembark the ship.
-If your cruise package includes a group departure transfer or if you have purchased a private departure transfer, you will be transferred to Amsterdam Airport Schiphol for your flight home.
+If your cruise package includes a group departure transfer or if you have purchased a private departure transfer, you are transferred to Amsterdam Airport Schiphol for your flight home.
 Alternatively, you may continue your adventure with the optional post-cruise Amsterdam extension.

 Ship/Hotel